3 November 2020

 On 28 July 2020, the ECB published a letter addressing the operational capacity to deal with distressed debtors in the context of the COVID-19 pandemic.
 The ECB states that banks should provide sustainable solutions or support in an efficient and timely manner which also requires them to have effective risk management practices.
 Additionally, banks should take timely action to minimise any cliff effects as the moratoria measures expire.
 The ECB also expects banks to clearly understand the risks they are facing and devise an appropriate strategy, with both a short and medium-term focus.

 On 10 September 2020, the ECB took various monetary policy decisions, namely, (i) the interest rate on the main refinancing operations and the interest rates on the marginal lending facility and the deposit facility will remain unchanged at 0.00%, 0.25% and -0.50% respectively; (ii) the Governing Council will continue its purchases under the PEPP with a total available fund of €1,350 billion; (iii) net purchases under the asset purchase programme (APP) will continue at a monthly pace of €20 billion, together with the purchases under the additional €120 billion until the end of the year; and (iv) the Governing Council will continue to provide ample liquidity through its refinancing operations.
+The Economic Bulletin published on 24 September 2020 summarises that these measures are necessary to support the economic recovery and to safeguard medium-term price stability.
+The strength of the recovery remains surrounded by significant uncertainty, as it continues to be highly dependent on the future evolution of the pandemic and the success of containment policies.

 On 14 May 2020, the ESRB published a press release highlighting the first set of actions to address the impact of COVID-19 as discussed at the extraordinary meeting of the General Board of the ESRB.
 The General Board aims to use the flexibility in the existing EU regulatory standards to ensure adequate capital and liquidity resources are available, as well as sustaining a stable Single Market through equivalent policy responses across sectors and Member States.
 The actions are in five key priority areas: